pulibrary/ops-catchall/projects/panos_editing.md

 1. Create or modify the rule(s):
 * If you are adding a new host, create a new firewall object with the IP address.
 Skip this step if you are modifying an existing rule for an existing host.
-  * On the Objects Tab
+  * **On the Objects Tab**
     * Click `Add` (plus sign) at bottom left
-	  * get name and add to shared
+	  * Enter vm name, click `Shared`
+    * Add a description
-	  * add IP address
+	  * Keep the default Type, and add the IP address in the blank box to the right
+    * Click OK to save
 * If you are adding new rules (for a new host or for an existing host), create a new rule record.
 Skip this step if you are modifying an existing rule for an existing host.
-  * On the Policies tab
+  * **On the Policies tab**
-    * Shared Policies (rules are sequential)
-	  * Highlight Rule and Clone
+    * The Device Group should always be set to Shared for VMs
+    * Highlight the rule you want to clone, then click `Clone` in the bottom toolbar
+    * In the popup, select the rule, click `OK` to clone - your cloned rule will show up as `Original-Rule#-1`
+    * Click on your new rule name to open the edit box
-	  * give the name to new policy
+    * Edit the name of your new rule on the General tab
-    * save
 * Edit the cloned or pre-existing rule record.
-  * Open the rule record and edit or check three tabs: Source, Destination, Application Service
+  * Open the rule record and edit or check three tabs: Source, Destination, Application Service to match your needs
   * If the rule record is a clone, change the Destination
   * add application rules (see [applipedia](https://applipedia.paloaltonetworks.com/) for rule definitions)
+  * Click OK to save

 2. Commit the changes to Panorama:
   1. In the upper right click the “Commit” link